nliccini/cpp-type-erasure/README.md

 This library could be implemented using `void *` or inheritance, but those methods do not accomplish both type erasure AND type-safety.

 The `delegate.hpp` header-only library includes one public class called `delegate`.
 The `details` namespace contains private implementation details not intended for end-use.

+<b>NOTE:</b> This library does not support lambda delegates; the concept of using a lamda with a delegate is redundant and can be achieved by defining a global scope function like shown below.

 To use the `delegate` class, consider three scenarios:

-* A static function
+* A global-scope function
 * A member function
 * A const member function